The Most Mispriced Sovereign Credit on Earth

 Markets Are 2–4 Years Behind

-Political signals (elections, institutional capture, judicial erosion) precede market repricing by 24–48 months.
-The 2010–2025 US liberty collapse has not yet been priced.
-The lag is not an anomaly — it is structural: bond markets price cash flows, not constitutions.
+Political signals — elections, institutional capture, judicial erosion — precede market repricing by 24–48 months.
+The 2010–2025 liberty collapse has not yet been priced.
+The lag is structural: bond markets price cash flows, not constitutions.

 The US trilateral power balance (Government–Public–Bankers) scores 87/100 on the Conflict Index — higher than any sovereign in the dataset.
-The current "deal" classification: undefined, between Populist and Oligarchic.
 No country has sustained this internal tension without resolution through one of the four crisis roads.

 75% Probability of Further Decline

 The US is on the Extend & Pretend road (45% probability).
-Combined with Devalue/Inflate (30%), three-quarters of probability-weighted outcomes lead to further liberty decline.
+Combined with Devalue/Inflate (30%), three-quarters of outcomes lead to further liberty decline.
 Only Restructure (15%) leads back above the Event Horizon.
-Expected Liberty 2040: 31 — firmly autocratic territory.
+Expected Liberty 2040: 31.

 The Last Institutional Defence Is Failing

-The Federal Reserve — the final guardrail — scores 49/100 on the Composite Guardrail Index, with every indicator trending downward.
+The Federal Reserve scores 49/100 on the Composite Guardrail Index, every indicator trending down.
 The US is at Steps 1–2 of the six-step central bank capture sequence, comparable to Turkey 2016 and Hungary 2012.
-Below Liberty 50, central bank independence collapses — a sigmoid threshold, not gradual erosion.

 $2.2 Trillion at Stake

-The exorbitant privilege is five interlocking layers generating 761 basis points of GDP in yield subsidy ($2.2T/year, 44% of federal revenue).
-No privilege in history has survived the political configuration the US now occupies.
-Probability-weighted annual cost of repricing: $890 billion.
-The closest structural parallel: British Empire 1914–45 (72% match).
+Under PTI scoring, the exorbitant privilege generates 761 bps of GDP in yield subsidy ($2.2T/year, 44% of federal revenue).
+Under Freedom House scoring, the implied gap and dollar figure would be substantially lower.
+No privilege in the dataset has been associated with the political configuration the US now occupies under PTI.
+Probability-weighted annual cost of repricing: $890 billion (conditional on intervention success rates; see methodology).

 Zero Historical Precedent for Survival

-Since 1800, zero consolidated democracies at Liberty 48 with Debt/GDP above 100% have avoided sovereign crisis.
-Since 1990, zero democracies experiencing significant erosion have recovered.
-The 0% recovery rate across eight comparable episodes is the most important number in this entire analysis.
+Since 1800, zero consolidated democracies at Liberty 48 (PTI; Freedom House scores the US at 83, where the historical risk profile is substantially more moderate) with Debt/GDP above 100% have avoided sovereign crisis in the dataset.
+Since 1990, zero democracies experiencing significant erosion (n=32) have recovered — though this is an associational finding from a small sample, not a causal claim.
+The 0% recovery rate is the most important number in this analysis, and represents an upper bound on risk from n=32 observations.

 The Five-Dimensional Risk Profile